mrbrutti/Cartero/README.md

 ```

 #### AdminConsole
-The Admin Console is CLI tool that allows the attacker to retrieve People, Campaigns, Hits, and Credentials gathered.
+The Admin Console is CLI tool that allows to list information about Persons, Campaigns, Hits and Credentials gathered.
 ```shell
 ❯❯❯ ./cartero AdminConsole
 Usage: Cartero AdminConsole [options]